Short Stories for Teaching Irony

 It is assumed that the machine that won the war would be a high-tech super computer.
 It was a flipped coin.

-2. Isaac Asimov’s “The Machine that Won the War” - The ultimate in situational irony as Earth defeats a technologically advanced alien civilization by using the simplest machine ever created — a coin.
+Isaac Asimov’s “The Machine that Won the War” – The ultimate in situational irony as Earth defeats a technologically advanced alien civilization by using the simplest machine ever created — a coin.
 It’s like the time you got a ‘B’ on your physics test after studying for hours and Donny Dumbbutt got an ‘A’ using a random number generator on the multiple choice and matching sections.
 Examine statistical anamolies to teach just how ridiculous this victory was.
+Here are some examples:

-3. Susan Glaspell’s “Trifles” - Yes, I know it’s not a short story.
+Susan Glaspell’s “Trifles” – Yes, I know it’s not a short story.
 It is, however, a short play with irony.
 Chauvinistic men don’t learn the mistake of overlooking seemingly unimportant Trifles.
-If you’ve never read “Trifles” with your class, let me change your mind with this “Trifles” review (coming soon) (Note to male readers: never strangle your wife’s bird).
+(Note to male readers: never strangle your wife’s bird).

 Understanding literary elements is necessary for literary analysis.
 These short stories will help you teach literary elements.